-These type of questions have got to be asked by all Notre Dame students who dare to call them-selves "christians."
-Notre Dame students of the past have illustrated their concern for christian ideals and awareness of oppressed peoples throughout the world by demonstrating and organizing marches for various causes e.g. against the Viet Nam war, ROTC on campus, food crisis, ('IA recruitment, Cambodian invasion, etc. Our task must now be to start asking what are the priorities of this University?
-Is Notre Dame po; icy in line with basic christian values?
-Are we a school and a people allied with the majority of suffering people of this world or are we connected with the few fat cats who have all the wealth and share none? Α revealing article appeared in the Observer a while back that pointed to the fact that only 2 percent of the Notre Dame Student Body comes from families of working-class origin.
+Jan These type of questions have got to be asked by all Notre Dame students who dare to call them-selves "christians."
+Notre Dame students of the past have illustrated their concern for christian ideals and awareness of oppressed peoples throughout the world by demonstrating and organizing marches for various causes e.g. against the Viet Nam war, ROTC on campus, food crisis, CIA recruitment, Cambodian invasion, etc. Our task must now be to start asking what are the priorities of this University?
+Is Notre Dame policy in line with basic christian values?
+Are we a school and a people allied with the majority of suffering people of this world or are we connected with the few fat cats who have all the wealth and share none?
+A revealing article appeared in the Observer a while back that pointed to the fact that only 2 percent of the Notre Dame Student Body comes from families of working-class origin.
 Does the N.D.
 Admissions Office think that only rich people can be Catholic and Christian?
 Let's let the big people here at Notre Dame know that we are not the apathetic and ignorant students that they want us to be.
-Voice your disapproval and let

-The Central Intelligence Agency cerned.
-And they will be here again in the Spring semester on

-Sincerely, James P. Danehy named) and other rather daring organizations (for those times), am much disenchanted to see that I have helped unlock the doors of opportunity have chosen to accept every advantage (and demand more), and defy every discipline.

-As an Episcopalian, I am absolutely horror-struck to learn (in Pro Ecclesia) of your magazine's published remarks on the Blessed Virgin Mary.
-America's multitude of religions have made it a basic matter of propriety that no person of breeding is critical in public of anyone's religion; your magazine's remarks (by whomever written) place every person on its staff outside social acceptability.

-It is odd, one might remark parenthetically, to see women, who rail against the lack of appreciation, through history, of instincts of Americans?
+Voice your disapproval and let them know how you feel.
+The Central Intelligence Agency will be on campus today under the financial interests to insure that Golden Dome for all those conthe principle of "socialism for the cerned.
+And they will be here rich, free-enterprise for the poor" again in the Spring semester on February 28th.
+Fantasy Students John Macheca used to be pertinent example is not available Sincerely, James P. Danehy named) and other rather daring organizations (for those times), am much disenchanted to see that I have helped unlock the doors of I have helped unlock the doors of opportunity have chosen to accept every advantage (and demand more), and defy every discipline.
+As an Episcopalian, I am absolutely horror-struck to learn (in Pro Ecclesia) of your magazine's exhibited grangers on the Blessed published remarks on the Blessed Virgin Mary.
+America's multitude of religions have made it a basic matter of propriety that no person of breeding is critical in public of religion; anyone's anyone's magazine's remarks whomever written) place every person on its staff outside social acceptability.
+It is odd, one might remark parenthetically, to see women, who rail against the lack of ap-preciation, through history, of instincts of Americans?

 There is much furious agitation by minority groups and radical women about the 'descrimination' which they feel they suffer.
 It is time that they recognize their outcasts state is owing not to religion, race, or sex, but simply to the fact that they have chosen to defy normal American standards of morality, literacy, behavior, and dress.
 In any western society, the homemakers are the arbiters of who is socially accepted.
 Those who choose not to conform to social standards must not blame their exclusion on 'discrimination.'
 They exclude themselves.
+Have you ever read any of G. K. Chesterton's witty, brilliant, delightful essays written prior to and after his conversion to the Roman Catholic Church?
+They should seem to you, mired as you